-However, if you are a PC photo retoucher who prefers convenient and budget-friendly software with all the features in one place, give your preference to PhotoWorks.
+However, if you are a PC or Mac photo retoucher who prefers convenient and budget-friendly software with all the features in one place, give your preference to PhotoWorks.
 The program is suitable for users of any skill level and budget.

 It’s all up to you what editor to choose for your post-production.
 Either way, we hope the article was helpful, and that you finally found what you were looking for.